highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/03.attach-entity-scripts/01.client-entity-scripts/docs.md

 You can attach a client entity script to an entity by:
 - Going to **Create** and opening the **Properties** tab.
-- Select the entity you want to attach the script to.
+- Selecting the entity you want to attach the script to.
-- Scroll down to find the `scripts` property.
+- Scrolling down to find the `scripts` property.
-- Add the script URL.
+- Entering the script URL.

 ####Example
 Here is a client entity script, `changeColorOnClickDown.js`, which when attached to a non-model entity (like a box or sphere), will change the color of the entity when you click on it: